 In death, as in life, Jeffrey Epstein remains surrounded in lawsuits, as prosecutors determine how to pursue possible criminal charges against his co-conspirators and lawyers representing his alleged victims file civil suits against his estate.
-“Victims deserve justice and will get it,” Attorney General William Barr said on Monday, following up on a statement from the U.S. Attorney for the Southern District of New York saying the investigation into the sex-trafficking-conspiracy charge will continue.
-Meanwhile, celebrity lawyers like David Boies, Lisa Bloom, and Gloria Allred are representing multiple accusers suing “to be made whole for the lifelong damage he caused,” as Bloom put it on Saturday.
+“Victims deserve justice and will get it,” Attorney General William Barr said days after Epsteins death, following up on a statement from the U.S. Attorney for the Southern District of New York saying the investigation into the sex-trafficking-conspiracy charge will continue.
+Meanwhile, celebrity lawyers like David Boies, Lisa Bloom, and Gloria Allred are representing multiple accusers suing “to be made whole for the lifelong damage he caused,” as Bloom put it.

 Many questions remain.
 What about a will?
 Will Epstein’s assets be frozen?
 How might victims gain restitution after his death?
 Below is everything we know about the remaining legal issues surrounding the Epstein estate.

-In further unorthodox, postmortem news, a Florida-based firm called Morse Genealogical Services put up the site epsteinheirs.com, looking for “unknown children of the late Jeffrey Epstein” who could file a claim against his estate.
+But it’s not just his victims who could claim a piece of the pie.
+A Florida-based firm called Morse Genealogical Services has put up the site epsteinheirs.com, looking for “unknown children of the late Jeffrey Epstein” who could file a claim against his estate.
 The website reads: “If you believe you may have given birth to a child fathered by the late JEFFERY EPSTEIN who recently committed suicide, or that he may have been your biological father, please contact us immediately, without delay!!”

 Are NDAs Invalidated After His Death?